mckeags7/unity-docs/docs/index.md

 #### 1. Accessing Unity ####

-**For Faculty/PI:** If you are a Principal Investigator (PI), please request PI status by clicking the "Request PI" button on the left menu on the Unity [main page](https://unity.rc.umass.edu).
+**For Faculty/PI:** If you are a Faculty member or Principal Investigator (PI), please create an account on the Unity [main page](https://unity.rc.umass.edu).
+Use your campus NetID and password to sign up for a Unity account.
+Once your account is created, go to Account Settings and request PI status by clicking the "Request PI account" button.
+Once your account is approved you will be able to approve adding additional users to your PI group in the “My Users” button on the side menu.
+Adding users will grant them access to your PI /work directory.
+Users in your group need to request access to join your PI group.
+You cannot create accounts for your users.

+**For Students:** In order to use Unity you must be working with a faculty/PI and they must grant you access to their PI group.

-**For Students:** Sign up for an account by clicking on “Login/Request Account” on the left menu on the Unity [main page](https://unity.rc.umass.edu):
+Create an account on the Unity [main page](https://unity.rc.umass.edu).
-Select “University of Massachusetts Amherst” from the drop-down menu.
-Use your normal campus NetID and password to sign up for a Unity account.
-Click the "My PIs" button.
-Click the "+" button in the center and search for the PI by name.
-Input format as: “pi_username_umass_edu”.
+Use your normal campus ID and password to sign up for a Unity account.
+Use your campus NetID and password to sign up for a Unity account.
+Once your account is created you will need to assign a PI to it.
+To do this, go to "My PIs" using the left side menu and click the large "+" button.
+You can search for your PI by name.
 Once found, click on “Send Request”.
-After your PI approves your request, you will have access to Unity and your PI’s project data.
+After your PI approves your request, you will have access to Unity and your PI’s project code and data stored in Unity.

+**Note:** If you are a student, **do not request a PI account**.
+This will slow the process down.
+You should assign a PI to your account by clicking the "+" button.
+Your PI will then be able to approve your account.

+<span style="font-size:0.8em;">Something not working for you?
+Send email to <hpc@umass.edu> with as much detail as you can provide to open a support ticket.
+Need additional help?
+We offer office hours every week on Tuesdays 2-4 PM on [Zoom](https://umass-amherst.zoom.us/j/95663998309?pwd=K2F2b0ZrNmhYR3pic1loY2pvcUhkdz09).
+Be sure to check the [cluster notes page](https://unity.rc.umass.edu/index.php) for up-to-date information on any canceled/delayed office hours.

+<span style="font-size:0.8em;">Need expert help using the cluster and optimizing your code?
+We encourage you to schedule an appointment with one of our experienced HPC facilitators.
+Send an email to <hpc@umass.edu> and request an HPC facilitator consultation.